TomodomoCo/kaiso/README.md

 + Kaiso doesn't provide any models.
 There are several good options for generic WordPress models.
 + Kaiso doesn't let you assign arbitrary routes.
 (See the FAQ for more.)
-+ Kaiso doesn't give you Request and Response objects; you have to `return` your string and set headers with `header()`.
++ Kaiso doesn't give you ~Request and~ Response objects; you have to `return` your string and set headers with `header()`.
+    + **Update:** Controller method signatures have changed to `method(Request $request, $response, $args)`. `$request` is a PSR7 compatible Request object, `$response` is null (for purposes of forward compatibility; this will eventually be a real PSR7 Response object), and `$args` consists of parsed query parameters.
 + Kaiso doesn't make any template engine decisions.
 Our examples reference Twig, but you're free to use Smarty, Blade, or any other template engine of your choice.
 + Kaiso isn't a framework.
 It can be part of a framework, but isn't a complete solution in and of itself.
 + Kaiso isn't tested.
 Not in phpunit, not in real world applications.
 Try it if you dare!

 ## About Tomodomo

-Tomodomo is a creative agency for communities.
-We focus on unique design and technical solutions to grow community activity and increase customer retention for online networking forums and customer service communities.
+Tomodomo is a creative agency for magazine publishers.
+We use custom design and technology to speed up your editorial workflow, engage your readers, and build sustainable subscription revenue for your business.

 Learn more at [tomodomo.co](https://tomodomo.co) or email us: [hello@tomodomo.co](mailto:hello@tomodomo.co)